 & Bioinorganic Chemistry

-- We welcome Erin Nissen to the group for a summer REU.
+- We welcome Chandra Joshi back to the group as a research associate.

 Honors Won by Group Members

 Nesha May Andoy: Tunis Wentink Prize for Outstanding

 2006-2009; Carl Storm Underrepresented Minority Fellowship, GRC, 2008